toluntosun21/aes/README.md

 - `encrypt` and `decrypt` functions for protecting arbitrary data with a password

+Note: this implementation is *not* resistant to side channel attacks.

 # `encrypt` and `decrypt`

 Although this is an exercise, the `encrypt` and `decrypt` functions should